Elijah Shaw

-Elijah Shaw is an American bodyguard, and owner of a security agency.
+Elijah Shaw is an American bodyguard and owner of a security agency.
 Shaw's clientele has included Usher Raymond, Naomi Campbell, Chaka Khan, and Chris Rock.

-Shaw has often been seen in the company of his long-time client Usher Raymond appearing as himself in the singer's Confessions music video and being omnipresent in his documentary and public appearances.
+Shaw has often been seen in the company of his long-time client Usher Raymond, for instance when appearing as himself in the singer's Confessions music video or in Usher's documentary and public appearances.